Turkey’s Data Protection Authority Published Draft Cookie Guidelines

 - Over 70 languages supported

-- Real-time logs and consents tracking to ensure you maintain records of the consent you receive from users in case CNIL requests it
+- Real-time logs and consent tracking to ensure you maintain records of the consent you receive from users in case CNIL requests it

 Turkey DPA Draft Cookie Guidelines (available in Turkish)